 Heat pump air filters should be changed at least twice a year.
 Here is how to replace them.
+If you want a quick view on changing filters, see the video at the bottom of the page.

 Air filters are an important part of a heat pump heating or cooling system.
 They remove dust and allergens before returning the cooled or heated air to your rooms.